dsiu13/algorithm-challenges/css-questions/css-interview-qs.md

 6. The Pseudo Class :checked will select inputs with type radio or checkbox, but not <options> elements.
 * False

-7. In an Html Doc, the psudeo class :root always refers to the <html> element.
+7. In an Html Doc, the pseudo class :root always refers to the <html> element.
 * True

 8. The translate() function can move the position of an element on the z-axis.